‣ Astra CLI

 The first time the line DSBulk is starting please wait

 can take a few seconds to appear.
-The reason is the CLI is downloading dsbulk
+The reason is that the CLI is downloading dsbulk

 if it was not downloaded before.